List of Most Popular Museums in Nepal

 A trip through the halls of the Nepal Military Museum will transport you to the carnage on Nepal’s battlefields and the fatal battles waged by the courageous Nepalese warriors.
 The bravery and commitment of Nepal’s military personnel, as represented in a variety of displays, will give you goosebumps.

-As you pass the massive gates, you will see an army tank, a jet, a few gun launchers, and the legendary Queen Elizabeth’s given Rolls Royce.
+As you pass the massive gates, you will see an army tank, a jet, a few gun launchers, and the legendary Queen Elizabeth’s Rolls Royce.
 The genuine weapons, trophies, combat attires, and steel armor worn by the warriors throughout the fights may be found in the stellar Museum’s various halls.

 The walls are ornamented with murals of fighting scenes from World Conflicts and wars waged against Tibetans.
 There is also an oil picture of the courageous warrior Queen Rajendra Laxmi Devi Shah.
 Finally, a statue of Prithvi Narayan Shah has been put inside the premises as a tribute to his sacrifice and determination to unify Nepal.